-Emptying one tableau column as soon as you can is a good strategy to start with.
+Emptying one tableau column as soon as you can is a good strategy to start with when playing the Josephine game.
 You can store kings on this pile or utilize it to play additional cards from the stock and discard piles by placing any card or created sequence there.
 Also, this will prevent lower-value cards from becoming stuck in the tableau columns.

-Avoid building in a tableau if you see low-value cards near the bottom of your tableau column.
-These cards can be tricky to move, especially when you’re just starting to assemble a foundation pile, so you don’t want to let them stay stuck.
+Avoid building in a tableau if you see low-value cards near the bottom of the Josephine tableau column.
+These cards can be tricky to move, especially when you're just starting to assemble a foundation pile, so you don't want to let them stay stuck.